nikbearbrown/ClaudeNEU/README.md

 By promoting **collaborative development and ethical AI integration**, ClaudeNEU ensures that AI technology **remains open, adaptable, and beneficial for educational communities**.
 Through these efforts, the project is **reshaping the future of learning** by making AI **more transparent, customizable, and aligned with the needs of students and educators worldwide**.

-## The AI for Education Project (ClaudeNEU) at Northeastern University
+## The Shannon Project (ClaudeNEU) at Northeastern University

-The **AI for Education Project (ClaudeNEU)** is spearheading the integration of artificial intelligence into educational frameworks, revolutionizing teaching and learning methodologies.
+The **Shannon Project (ClaudeNEU)** is spearheading the integration of artificial intelligence into educational frameworks, revolutionizing teaching and learning methodologies.
 This initiative focuses on:

 - **Developing Open-Source Tools:** Creating tools utilizing Large Language Models (LLMs) for educational enhancements.
 - **Innovative Methods:** Employing prompt engineering and task-specific bots for customized learning experiences, and utilizing vector databases to improve AI model performance.